BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 response can sometimes be more challenging to understand.
 We can utilize prior predictive samples to help us visualize the expected observations.
-In our classifying penguins example we find it reasonable to equally expect a Gentoo penguin, as we would an Adelie penguin, at all bill lengths, prior to seeing any data.
+In our classifying penguins example we find it reasonable to equally expect a Chinstrap penguin, as we would an Adelie penguin, at all bill lengths, prior to seeing any data.
 We can double-check our modeling intention has been represented correctly by our priors and model using the prior predictive distribution.
 The classes are roughly even in